 It shouldn't be too surprising that eventually somebody decided to combine the two.

-- In Strange Frame: Love and Sax, humans have moved out to the Jovian belt.
+- In Strange Frame, humans have moved out to the Jovian belt.
 In order to survive in the different environments of the Jovian moons, most humans have undergone some degree of genetic or cybernetic modification.

 - The Culture is a civilization spanning a good chunk of the galaxy whose citizens engage in frequent body-modding ranging from drug glands to extra limbs to brain backups.

-- Great Ship: Humanity, who for the most part have starting replacing their brains with ceramic hardware, was the first species to gain access to the titular massive starship.
+- Great Ship: Humanity, who for the most part have started replacing their brains with ceramic hardware, was the first species to gain access to the titular massive starship.

 - In the Takeshi Kovacs series, Earth humans have colonized several star systems by uploading their brains to cloned bodies, often with biological or cybernetic enhancements.

 - In That Hideous Strength, N.I.C.E. hopes to bring the vision of Out of the Silent Planet's villain to life by creating an interplanetary empire.
 Unlike him, they have also set their sight on eliminating the flaws of organic matter and hope to replace humanity with a select few minds that have been stripped of their flesh, allowing them to eventually create a totally hygienic and controlled universe.

 - Blue Planet has genetically and cybernetically modified humans and uplifts exploring an oceanic planet.